samyakshah3008/pomo-super-focus-webapp/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Not feeding stray cats and animals 😿💔

 ## Enforcement Responsibilities